cs53/myresume/README.md

-my resume implemenetd in latex and online latex editor overleaf.com you can edit the source code as you want
+my resume implemenetd in latex and online latex editor overleaf.com you can fork and edit the source code